 A walking safari is a great idea for those wanting to absorb the sights, sounds and smells of the bush up close and personal.
 Perhaps, its greatest advantage is the silence.
 Without the distraction and noise of vehicle engines, the sounds of the bush will be clear as day.
 From the chirping of insects to the cries of nearby birds and animals - you can hear how alive the bush really is.

 The silence also offers one other big advantage: stealth.
 You will be able to get up close and personal with the wildlife without disturbing their activities.
-The Outpost is home to over 300 species of birds and given how easily birds are disturbed and likely to fly away, birding is best experienced on foot too.
+Our region is home to over 300 species of birds and given how easily birds are disturbed and likely to fly away, birding is best experienced on foot too.

 CONNECT WITH NATURE

 On foot you truly become part of your surroundings.
 You lose that feeling of detachment that comes from sitting in the back of a game vehicle.
 You will really be able to notice the smaller things around you as you walk on the same land that these African species call home.
 You will learn about the local flora - tasting, smelling and touching some of the plants that locals have used for centuries and you’ll track the footprints of leopards, hyenas and other wildlife.
 As our field guide, Garry, points out:

 "Safari by vehicle is like watching the movie, but safari on foot is like reading the book."

 We also offers guests a meditative walking safari experience known as a Zen guided walk.
 The walk is carried out in silence, which allows guests to fully immerse themselves into the surrounds, engage all of the senses and be one with nature.
 In our age of noise and distractions, quietening the mind like this can be a very refreshing and healing experience.